 Professional Development Benefits

-Offering employees professional development opportunities may cost the organization a little money upfront, but it will be worth the investment.
+Offering employees with professional development opportunities may cost the organization a little money up front, but it will be worth the investment.
 Employees who feel that they are learning and have room to grow within an organization are more likely to be engaged in their work, motivated, and less likely to leave the organization.
-Additionally, good training spreads like wild fire.
+Additionally, good training spreads like wildfire.
 When an employee learns something new, they are often eager to share their knowledge with their co-workers.
-A great training opportunity can spark innovation not only in the employee who sits through the training, but also from within the team he or she works with.
+A great training opportunity can spark innovation not only in the employee who sits through the training but also from within the team he or she works with.

 If you are interested in offering professional development opportunities as an employee benefit in your organization, then you should check out Mindflash.
 Mindflash is an award-winning and user-friendly learning management system.
-To see how easy it is to get started, sign up for a free trial of Mindflash and check out the sample courses.
+To see how easy it is to get started, sign up for a demonstration of the Mindflash platform.